-It may resemble a juvenile Brown Snake, but the Striped Legless Lizard is actually a shy, non-venomous critter.
+It may resemble a juvenile Brown Snake, but the Striped Legless Lizard is a shy, non-venomous critter.

 Unlike a snake it has a fleshy, unforked tongue, visible external ears and vestigial legs.
 This lizard’s legs have disappeared through evolution, leaving a small protrusion where the legs once were.

-Where do Striped Legless Lizards live?
+Where do they live live?

 The Striped Legless Lizard is found in south-eastern Australia, mostly on Victoria’s volcanic plains, the grass plains of southern New South Wales and the Australian Capital Territory.

-The species lives in native tussock grasslands dominated by Kangaroo Grass (Themeda triandra) or Spear Grass (Austrostipa spp.).
+This species lives in native tussock grasslands dominated by Kangaroo Grass (Themeda triandra) or Spear Grass (Austrostipa spp.).
 While it’s also found where exotic grasses dominate, it’s unknown how persistent these populations are.
+They’re thought to have a small home range.

 These creatures are active in the day time, foraging in grass tussocks and sheltering in soil cracks at the base of grass tussocks and under rocks for rest and protection.
-They’re thought to have a small home range.
-They squeak to communicate with each other.
+They squeak when threatened and to communicate with each other.

 Females breed at 3 to 4 years old and will lay two eggs per clutch, sometimes in a communal nest.
-Breeding typically occurs in sprint with eggs laid in early summer.
+Breeding typically occurs in spring with eggs laid in early summer.
 The eggs hatch after about five months and may live to be 10 to 20 years old.
 1

 Much of the lizard’s habitat has been degraded and fragmented by farming, urbanization.
 Inappropriate grazing pressure, the removal of rocks, ploughing, inappropriate fire regimes and weed invasion.